Breadleaf/resume/resume.typ

 // ---- ----

-#svgHeader("./icons/comment-solid.svg", "PROFILE")
+// #svgHeader("./icons/comment-solid.svg", "PROFILE")

-#text(size: SizeFont.expr)[
+// #text(size: SizeFont.expr)[
-  I am a passionate computer science enthusiast with a strong foundation in software development and problem-solving.
-In my free time, I like to learn Spanish and Japanese, bake bread, and make music.
+//   I am a passionate computer scientist with a strong foundation in
+//   software development and problem-solving.
 I am a dedicated lifelong learner with lots of curiosity!
-]
+// ]

-#v(NEW_SECTION_SPACE)
+#v(NEW_SECTION_SPACE + 0.3em)

 #svgHeader("./icons/graduation-cap-solid.svg", "EDUCATION")